TessKi/wdi-project-one/README.md

 The project's requirements were as follows:

-- Render a game in the browser
+- Render a game in the browser.
-- Switch turns between two players
+- Switch turns between two players.
-- Design logic for winning & visually display which player won
+- Design logic for winning & visually display which player won.
-- Include separate HTML / CSS / JavaScript files
+- Include separate HTML / CSS / JavaScript files.
-- Use Javascript or jQuery for DOM manipulation
+- Use Javascript or jQuery for DOM manipulation.
-- Deploy your game online, using Github Pages
+- Deploy your game online, using GitHub Pages.

 ### Tools and Technologies Used